liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/10-using-themes-in-ios-screenlets.markdown

 with several themes, and more are being developed by Liferay and the community.
 A Liferay screenlet's themes are specified in its [reference documentation](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-ios).
 This tutorial shows you how to use themes in your iOS screenlets.
-It's straightforward; you'll master using themes in no time!

 To install a theme in your iOS app's screenlet, drag and drop the theme's folder into your project.
 Liferay Screens detects the new classes and then applies the